Skip to main content

 Will the sessions be live streamed?

-No. Sessions will be held live in person and available as on-demand recordings after the conference is concluded (exact date TBD).
+No. Sessions will be held live in person and available as on-demand recordings after the conference is concluded.
+Exact date of when the on-demand recordings will be available is TBA.

 What devices can I use to access the recorded sessions?

 You can access the conference from a desktop or laptop with an internet connection and a Web browser.
-Chrome is the recommended browser.
-To watch on your mobile device, download the Webex Events app, available in the app store for Android and Apple.
+To watch on your mobile device, download the Event Mobi app, available in the app store for Android and Apple.

 Can I bring my dog to the in person event?